qmk/qmk_firmware/docs/feature_audio.md

 To activate this feature, add `AUDIO_ENABLE = yes` to your `rules.mk`.

 ## AVR based boards
-Up to two simultaneous audio voices are supported, one driven by timer 1 and another driven by timer 3.
+Up to two simultaneous tones can be rendered. with one speaker driven by timer 1 and another driven by timer 3.
 The following pins can be configured as audio outputs in `rules.mk`:

-for the primary voice, with Timer 3, pick ONE these pins:
+for the primary speaker, with Timer 3, pick ONE these pins:
 `AUDIO_PIN = C4`
 `AUDIO_PIN = C5`
 `AUDIO_PIN = C6`

-and *optionally*, a secondary voice, using Timer 1, on ONE of these pins:
+and *optionally*, a secondary speaker, using Timer 1, on ONE of these pins:
 `AUDIO_PIN_ALT = B5`
 `AUDIO_PIN_ALT = B6`
 `AUDIO_PIN_ALT = B7`